docsforadobe/illustrator-scripting-guide/docs/jsobjref/TracingOptions.md

 If `true`, result is LivePaint art.
 If `false`, it is classic art.

-#### NOTE
+!!! note
     A script should only set this value in preparation for a subsequent expand operation.
 Leaving a tracing on the artboard when this property is `true` can lead to unexpected application behavior.

 **Type**